 Thirteenth Judicial District - Kit Carson County Court Judge

-The Thirteenth Judicial District Commission on Judicial Performance recommends that Judge John Curtis Penny, Jr. BE RETAINED by a unanimous vote of the six commission members.
+The Thirteenth Judicial District Commission on Judicial Performance unanimously recommends that Judge Michael K. Grinnan BE RETAINED.